Gedeon Richter PLC (BUD:RICHTER)

 Róbert Réthy

-Head of IR & ESG, Gedeon Richter
+Head of Investor Relations and ESG, Gedeon Richter

-name is Robert Reti.
-I'm heading investor relations and ESG of the company.
-And, we have the usual line up of senior management here for this call.
-So let me welcome Gabor Orban, our chief executive officer, Ystlan Hometz, our chief financial officer, and Laszlo Kovac, our head of controlling, with me for this conference call.
-Before we start, let me just walk you through the the usual technical details And one of the technical details that I would kindly ask everyone to mute their phone, while not asking a question at the very end in the q and a session.
+My name is Róbert Réthy.
+I'm heading Investor Relations and ESG at the company, and we have the usual lineup of senior management here for this call.
+Let me welcome Gábor Orbán, our Chief Executive Officer, István Hamecz, our Chief Financial Officer, and Laszlo Kovacs, our Head of Controlling, with me for this conference call.
+Before we start, let me just walk you through the usual technical details.
+One of the technical details that I would kindly ask everyone to mute their phone while not asking a question at the very end in the Q&A session.
+Otherwise we will be following the usual format for this call.

 Gábor Orbán